adambard/learnxinyminutes-docs/haskell.html.markdown

    input <- getLine
    input2 <- getLine
-   -- The type of the `do` statement is that of its last line. return (input1 ++ "\n" ++ input2) -- return :: String -> IO String
+   -- The type of the `do` statement is that of its last line.
+   -- `return` is not a keyword, but merely a function return (input1 ++ "\n" ++ input2) -- return :: String -> IO String

--- We can use this just like `getLine` itself:
+-- We can use this just like we used `getLine`:

 main'' = do
     putStrLn "I will print two lines!"